xcart/xcart-docs/_pages/kb_en/orders/order_management.md

 The options for bulk edit are:
 * **Print selected** : A store admin can either print an invoice or a packing slip on their choice.
 * **Change payment status for selected** : The payment status should be changed only for the orders placed using offline payment methods.
 The payment status for the orders paid via online payment processors is updated automatically.
-* **Change fulfillment status for selected** : The fulfillment status should be updated respectively each time an order progresses in the fulfillment chain regardless of the payment method used.
+* **Change fulfilment status for selected** : The fulfilment status should be updated respectively each time an order progresses in the fulfilment chain regardless of the payment method used.
 * **Delete selected**

 Each time an order is updated a customer receives a special email notification.
 More info on the email notifications you can find in {% link "Email Notifications: Setup and Maintenance" ref_5QLrLCu7 %}.